nomo-app/nomo-ui-kit/README.md

-# Nomo UI Kit
+# Nomo UI Kit Flutter

-Created exclusively for our company's internal use, this UI package offers a collection of reusable widgets, such as buttons and cards, designed to streamline our app development process.
-By seamlessly integrating into our main app as a submodule, it encourages modular design and ensures a cohesive user experience throughout.
+Created for the Nomo App, this Flutter UI package offers a collection of reusable widgets, such as buttons and cards, designed to streamline the Nomo App development process.
+By seamlessly integrating into the Nomo App as a submodule, it encourages modular design and ensures a cohesive user experience throughout.
-Simplify UI development while staying aligned with our company's unique design principles using this tailored UI package.
+Simplify UI development while staying aligned with the Nomo App design principles using this tailored UI package.

 ## Features